The Arts & Recreation Foundation of Overland Park

 At the Overland Park Arboretum & Botanical Gardens

-Thanks to a gift from the David W. Newcomer IV and Gene Ann Newcomer Family Foundation Fund, the Emily Dickinson Garden, located near the waterfall connecting Margaret's Pond and Medina Family Pond, will open in the Spring of 2024.
+Thanks to a gift from the David W. Newcomer IV and Gene Ann Newcomer Family Foundation Fund, the Emily Dickinson Garden, located near the waterfall connecting Margaret's Pond and Medina Family Pond, opened in the Spring of 2024.

 Environmental Education Center